nordlow/compiler-benchmark/README.md

 ## Noteworthy observations

-D's compiler `dmd` is still far ahead of all its competition especially when it comes to fast default builds.
+D's compiler `dmd` is still far ahead of all its competition especially when it comes to default build (standard compilation) performance.

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).